 ‘My TV is so smart, it has face and voice recognition, is programmable, has intelligent mood lighting and more.
 It knows what I like to watch and will make recordings or suggestions.
 The tech is so cool.’
 Sounds a bit 1984, but it’s all ok, right?

-‘Supersize my 9k screen, curve it, oh yeh!
-TITSS Theatre Immersion Surround Sound system Leica-B&O engineered, totally sexy right?
-Oh the lights, don’t forget the intelligent glowing mood lights.
-It’s not a TV mate, it’s more than smart, it’s the SuperMax Curve Digital Surround Sound Home Screen Entertainment Diamond XSS MkIII.’ … ‘Whatever!
+My 9k supersized curved screen, has got TITSS, Theatre Immersion Technicolour Surround Sound system.
+Leica, B&O engineered, totally sexy, right?
+And the lights, don’t forget the smart glowing mood lights.
+It’s a Super-Max Diamond XSS MkIII.’ … ‘Whatever.
 I’ve got the SameSong HAL9000 Tribute 12K CinePlex LUX II.
-In yo face man!
-So sharp and crips it burns your eyeballs out it you sit too close.’
+So sharp and crisp it burns your eyeballs if you sit too close.’

 Darting eyes attempted to catch piercing resolution sharpness, richness of drifting images and colour.
 Ears pricked to the depth, direction and flow of rich accompanying sound.
 A promise that it was more real than real, more vivid than the life.
-It didn’t take long for before my eyes were forced such due to the stinging pain.
-It didn’t seem more real, it was fake, and the curved screen was beginning to cause nausea I had not experienced such a thing upon or under the sea; regardless of the the beautiful undersea demo scene that payed.
+It didn’t take long before my eyes were forced shut due to stinging pain.
+It didn’t seem more real, it was fake, and the curved screen was beginning to causing a nausea I had not experienced upon or under the sea; regardless of the the beautiful undersea demonstration that looped.

-[Offer applies under terms and conditions.
+[Offer applies under terms and conditions changeable.
 Extension notification not given.
-Cancellation must be processed two weeks prior to end of period offer, etc. Penalties apply, etc…] Legalese microscopic font size your affirmation is a legally binding contract.
+Cancellation must be processed two weeks prior to end of period offer, bla bla bla.
+Penalties apply bla bla bla…] Legalese microscopic font size your affirmation is a legally binding contract.

-It was time to get out into the open air, away from the electro-magnetic static of utopian indoor entertainment.
-I had surround sound, images fuzzed and focused, colours didn’t crush my eyeballs and for the piercing sun that was at least warm; a set of shades.
+It was time to get out of the shop, into the open air.
+Away from the electro-magnetic static of utopian indoor entertainment.
+Where surround sound didn’t suffocate, images and colours did not cause eye strain, and industrial smelling air conditioning didn’t fill the lungs

 Stop The Airbus I Want To Get Off